macgregor/developer-notes/python/autodoc-import.md

-So my project has the documentation root directory in a subdirectory called `docs/` I tried adding `sys.path.append(os.path.abspath('..'))` to `docs/conf.py` but that didnt quit get it.
+So my project has the documentation root directory in a subdirectory called `docs/` I tried adding `sys.path.append(os.path.abspath('..'))` to `docs/conf.py` but that didn't quit get it.
 Going up two levels did the trick.

 Final solution, add the following to `conf.py` (exact path will vary based on your configuration):